By Dr. Michelle Garnett and Professor Tony Attwood

 Where to from here?

 As clinical psychologists, we have been working with autistic individuals with eating disorders for a combined 80 years and have discovered some important ways to help.
-In our upcoming event, Eating Disorders and Autism, we will be sharing these with you, along with important recent research in the area.
-The event was created for parents and carers, autistic adults with eating disorders, as well as health and educational professionals who see people (whether they are neurodiverse or eating disordered or not because they may be either or both).
+In our online course Eating Disorders and Autism we share these with you, along with important recent research in the area.
+The course was created for parents and carers, autistic adults with eating disorders, as well as health and educational professionals who see people (whether they are neurodiverse or eating disordered or not because they may be either or both).

 APA, (2022).
 Diagnostic and Statistical Manual of Mental Disorders 5th edition Text Revision (DSM-5-TR), USA: American Psychiatric Association.

 Bernstein, B. (2023).
 Anorexia Nervosa, Pediatrics: Developmental and Behavioural articles, Medscape, https://emedicine.medscape.com/article/912187-overview#a6?form=fpf

 Bradley L, Shaw R, Baron-Cohen S, Cassidy S. Autistic Adults’ Experiences of Camouflaging and Its Perceived Impact on Mental Health.
 Autism Adulthood.
 2021 Dec 1;3(4):320-329. doi: 10.1089/aut.2020.0071.
 Epub 2021 Dec 7.
 PMID: 36601637; PMCID: PMC8992917.